The Truth About Refinancing Your Mortgage

 If interest rates are lower now than when you bought your home, you could lower your monthly payment and potentially, overall interest paid by refinancing.

-With this critial financial information in hand, you may still be wondering "when should I refinance my mortgage?"
+With this critical financial information in hand, you may still be wondering, "When should I refinance my mortgage?"

 Say you bought your $200,000 home in 2010 when interest rates averaged 6.46 percent and you took out a 30-year, fixed-rate mortgage.
 If you refinance your remaining balance of $173,404.07 at 3.25 percent for a 15-year term, you'd save over $110,407 in interest costs compared to the remainder of your 30-year term.

-Maybe you're only a few years into your mortgage and you bought a $250,000 home at 5.75 percent on a 30-year fixed-rate mortgage.
-Now, interest rates are roughly 4.5 percent.
-If you refinance your mortgage of nearly $200,000 to a new 30-year term, here's how that math shakes out:
+Maybe you're only a few years into your mortgage and you bought a $250,000 home at 4.50 percent on a 30-year fixed-rate mortgage with zero percent down payment.
+Now, interest rates are roughly 3.25 percent.
+If you refinance your mortgage of nearly $200,000 to a new 30-year term, here's how that math shakes out for your principal and interest payment:

 However, if you're nearing retirement you should proceed with caution.
 Re-extending your loan term means paying longer, so you'll want to make sure you're prepared to continue payments no matter what your plans for the near future may be.

-Are There Any Fees to Refinance My Mortgage?
+Are There Any Fees to Refinance Your Mortgage?

 As you think through refinancing your mortgage, don't forget about loan origination fees and closing costs.
 On average, your closing fees can total between 2 and 8 percent of the amount you refinance.
 That being said, these fees can sometimes be included in the cost of refinancing.
 Schedule an appointment and speak to a mortgage loan officer to better understand your options.